-Chapter 2 • Assessment Methodology
+Chapter 2 ◆ Assessment Methodology

 It is SEWA's firm belief that an accurate assessment of any project must reflect the experiences and opinions of those who are most directly affected by the project.
 The following assessment of local water resources thus relies on the voices of local communities.
-The following evaluation was not designed to measure institutional policies or SEWA's program objectives and project goals.
+The evaluation was not designed to measure institutional policies.
 Rather, it aims to help measure the performance of local institutions and local goals of local water resource activities.
 It provides a subjective assessment of performance, projects, and processes, and it highlights additional lessons and observations of the primary stakeholders of SEWA's water activities.